-This chapter vests the executive power of the Commonwealth in the Queen through the Governor-General acting as the Queen's representative (s 61) with the advice of a Federal Executive Council (s 62).
-The Federal Executive Council consists of the Ministers of State for the Commonwealth, who must also be Members of Parliament (s 64), although (the Prime Minister aside) they can be from either House.
+Chapter II vests the executive power of the Commonwealth in the King through the Governor-General acting as the King's representative (s 61) with the advice of the Federal Executive Council (s 62).
+The Federal Executive Council consists of the Ministers of State for the Commonwealth, who must also be Members of Parliament (s 64), although (the Prime Minister aside) they can be from either the Senate or the House of Representatives.